SUNY College of Environmental Science and Forestry: Statistics

 Biography

-Roger Hugh Charles Donlon is a former United States Army officer.
-He is the first person to receive the Medal of Honor in the Vietnam War, as well as the first member of the United States Army Special Forces to be so honored.
+Roger Hugh Charles Donlon was a United States Army officer.
+He was the first person to receive the Medal of Honor in the Vietnam War, as well as the first member of the United States Army Special Forces to be so honored.

 Bob Marshall